shreya3071/student_database_management/README.md

 This project is useful for Data collection of students.
 I added some features like adding, deleting, modifying or updating data.
-I did this project in C++ and SQL
+I did this project in SQL